xtanaa001/academic-kickstart/content/authors/admin/_index.md

 I received my Ph.D. degree in Electronic and Computer Engineering from [Hong Kong University of Science and Technology](https://www.ust.hk), advised by Prof. [Danny H.K.
 Tsang](https://eetsang.home.ece.ust.hk/).
 From Oct.
 2015 to April 2016, I was also affiliated with the School of Engineering and Applied Science, [Harvard University](https://www.harvard.edu/), hosted by Prof. [Na (Lina) Li](https://nali.seas.harvard.edu/).

-My research centers around designing incentive-aligned systems for resource allocation and scheduling in networked environments.
+My research centers around designing incentive-aligned systems for resource allocation and scheduling in the presence of self-interested agents.
 The main application area includes [comunication networks](/tags/networking), [cloud computing](/tags/cloud-computing) and [smart grid](/tags/smart-grid).